spandana77/Your-TV-Show/README.md

 npm install

-Run dev npm start
+Run command: npm start

+build command: npm run build

+Install fonts from cdn :https://www.cdnfonts.com/

-The app runs in http://localhost:3000 by default.
+The app runs in http://localhost:3000 by default but is deployed in https://your-tv-show.vercel.app/